Arjuna supplement herb information, benefit, side effects, research studies

 Several substances in arjuna herb have very strong antioxidant benefits.
 Its stem bark possesses glycosides, large quantities of flavonoids, tannins and minerals.
 Flavonoids have been detected to exert antioxidant, anti-inflammatory and lipid lowering effects while glycosides are cardiotonic, thus making Terminalia arjuna unique among currently used medicinal plants.
 In rodent studies these antioxidants protect heart tissue from damage.

-A substance in Arjuna, casuarinin, inhibits breast cancer cell growth in laboratory studies.
+A substance in Arjuna herb, casuarinin, inhibits breast cancer cell growth in laboratory studies.

-Compounds in Arjuna may help maintain healthy cholesterol levels.
+Compounds in Arjuna herb may help maintain healthy cholesterol levels.

 Arjuna has compounds that protect against DNA damage from toxins.